hossain-khan/circuit-deeplinking-playground/README.md

 You can then extend the idea to other platforms as needed.

 > [!IMPORTANT]
-> Pre-requisite: You should having basic understanding of deep linking and should go through the Android's official [training guide](https://developer.android.com/training/app-links/deep-linking) material first.
+> Pre-requisite: You should have basic understanding of deep linking and should go through the Android's official [training guide](https://developer.android.com/training/app-links/deep-linking) that contains useful information about deep linking to android app.

 ### Deep linking strategy
 Essentially, you need to define a strategy for you app to handle the incoming deep link.
 We will take a look at Circuit's [email app](https://slackhq.github.io/circuit/tutorial/) from the tutorial with following screens: